Managed vs Unmanaged Hosting – Explained!

 Unmanaged hosting is a hosting plan with no (or very few) additional services.
-With unmanaged hosting you may, for example, get simply a server with only an operating system installed.
-This means that you’ll then need to install any necessary software on your own.
-(By “software” I don’t only mean WordPress or Drupal or similar, but even base system software such as Apache or PHP.)
+With unmanaged hosting you may, for example, simply get a server with only an operating system installed.
+This means you’ll then need to install any necessary software on your own.
+(By ‘software’ I don’t only mean WordPress, Drupal or similar, but even base system software such as Apache or PHP.)

-The reason it’s referred to as “unmanaged” is because the hosting company itself doesn’t provide any services or carry out any management tasks on your server.
-If you want something done, you have to do it yourself.
-I’ll go into more detail about unmanaged hosting and what it lacks later on in this article, but first let’s get a good grasp of what types of management services managed hosting can offer.
+The reason it’s referred to as ‘unmanaged’ is the hosting company itself doesn’t provide any services or carry out any management tasks on your server.
+If you want something done, you’ll have to do it yourself.
+I’ll go into more detail about unmanaged hosting and what it lacks later on in this article.

-The exact services on offer differ from company to company.
-There are, however, some very common ones that tend to be offered by most companies.
+The exact services you get with managed hosting differ from company to company, but there are some very common ones that tend to be offered by most.
 Let’s go through some of these to understand what they mean.

-It should be pointed out, however, that not all automated backups are created equally.
+It should be pointed out, though, that not all automated backups are created equally.
 You should ask the provider about two things in particular:

 - Is the backup stored on the same server as my site?